 Cooking steak indoors means we stay toasty warm while still enjoying delicious, caramelized steak in just a few minutes.
 Of course, we could always get dressed and head to our local pub or favorite restaurant ~ pretty much everyone makes steak tips these days.
-But today we’re staying warm and enjoying them at home and you can, too.
+But today we’re staying warm and enjoying some Honey Bourbon Pub Style Steak Tips at home and you can, too.

 Braised Beef Ragu ~ slow cooked tender shredded beef in a robust tomato sauce over pappardelle pasta.
 Delicious Sunday Supper comfort.

 When life hands you lemons, make lemonade, but when your local grocery store has BOGO (buy 1, get 1) chuck roast, make Pot Roast or Braised Beef Ragu ~ slow cooked tender, fall apart beef in a robust tomato sauce over pappardelle egg noodles.
 It’s Sunday and we’re bringing it all to the table.

 Tex Mex Veggie Chili ~ spicy, hearty, loaded with robust Tex-Mex flavors, packed with beans and vegetables and carnivore approved.